Václav Havel: Presidency

 Havel's popularity abroad surpassed his popularity at home, and he was often the object of controversy and criticism.
 During his time in office, Havel stated that the expulsion of the indigenous Sudeten German population after World War II was immoral, causing a great controversy at home.
 He also extended general amnesty as one of his first acts as president, in an attempt to lessen the pressure in overcrowded prisons as well as to release political prisoners and persons who may have been falsely imprisoned during the Communist era.
 Havel felt that many of the decisions by the previous regime's courts should not be trusted, and that most of those in prison had not received fair trials.
 However, critics claimed that this amnesty led to a significant increase in the crime rate: the total number of crimes doubled, as did the number of murders.
 Several of the worst crimes in the history of the Czech criminology were committed by criminals released in this amnesty.
-Within four years of the Velvet revolution (and following another two amnesties declared by Havel), criminality had more than tripled since 1989.
-According to Havel's memoir To the Castle and Back, most of those who were released had less than a year to serve before their sentences ended, but statistics contradict Havel's claims.
+Within four years of the Velvet Revolution (and following another two amnesties declared by Havel), criminality had more than tripled since 1989.

 In an interview with Karel Hvížďala (included in To the Castle and Back), Havel expressed his feeling that it was his most important accomplishment as president to have contributed to the dissolution of the Warsaw Pact.
 According to his statement the dissolution was very complicated.
 The infrastructure created by the Warsaw Pact was part of the economies of all member states, and the Pact's dissolution necessitated restructuring that took many years to complete.
-Furthermore, it took time to dismantle the Warsaw Pact's institutions; for example, it took two years for Soviet troops to fully withdraw from Czechoslovakia.